E-IS/angular-api/README.md

 ## Features

-- Allow to raise/catch events (from/to service, directoive or controller):
+- Allow to raise/catch events (from/to service, directive or controller):

     ```js
     angular.module('login-service', ['ngApi'])